 Katherine trained as a hospice volunteer in 2010 and joined the Leadership Development Initiative at the Institute for Palliative Medicine in 2011 in San Diego and Columbus.

-Katherine writes regularly on policy issues for the IAHPC newsletter, the European Association for Palliative Care Blog, and eHospice.
-She grounds her European and US advocacy work in her visits to partners in Africa and India, where she participates ‘as often as possible’ in home care with colleagues and their teams who work in extremely challenging circumstances to deliver palliative care to the indigent and mentally ill.
+Katherine writes regularly on policy issues for the IAHPC newsletter, for palliative care journals, the European Association for Palliative Care Blog, and eHospice.
+She grounds her European and US advocacy work in her visits to partners in Latin America, Africa, and India, where she participates ‘as often as possible’ in home care with colleagues and their teams who work in extremely challenging circumstances to deliver palliative care to the indigent and mentally ill.
 She identifies her original role models/mentors as Dr. Anne Merriman in Uganda, and Dr. M.R.
 Rajagopal in Kerala.

 In her ‘down time’ Katherine enjoys reading, meditation, yoga, and long walks, preferably in the countryside.
 She particularly loves visiting her sons and young grandchildren in Taos, New Mexico and California.